Identified patient

 The identified patient is a kind of diversion and a kind of scapegoat.
 Often a child, this is "the split-off false carrier of a breakdown in the entire family system," which may be a transgenerational disturbance or trauma.
+While the concept has evolved beyond Jung's original interpretation, some modern authors still use the term to describe a family member who is blamed for the family's problems, even though all members experience mental illness, rather than the one officially labeled as mentally ill – positing that the IP may actually be the least troubled member of a dysfunctional family nexus.